NCSUSeniorDesign2016-2017/navigationSoftware/README.md

 ## Crontab (/var/spool/cron/crontabs)
 Linux uses a system called "crontab" to schedule automatically executing periodic scrips.
 Scripts in crontab can be configured to run hourly, daily, or on special events like system reboot.
 The Aircraft Carry-on Internet system uses the @reboot event to execute the foreverStartup.sh script every time the raspberry pi is powered on, allowing everything necessary to start up and get running without any user interaction required.

+## Raspberry Pi Setup
+1. The first step will be to install the standard Raspbian Linux operating system into a microSD card.
+For the best documentation on this process, refer to https://www.raspberrypi.org/documentation/installation/installing-images/